What is the Oil and Gas Methane Partnership 2.0 (OGMP 2.0)?

 What are the requirements for a company’s methane reduction target?

 OGMP 2.0 member companies recognise the importance of rapid action to reduce methane emissions across the industry.
-Therefore, all member companies are required to establish a company-wide methane emission reduction target that reflects ambitious goals by 2025.
+Therefore, all member companies are required to establish a company-wide methane emission reduction target that reflects ambitious goals.
 Additional targets – including for non-operated assets / joint ventures – with further ratcheting are encouraged but not required.

 Companies can decide to establish an intensity target or an absolute target: